Frankjunior722/Frankjunior722/README.md

 I'm currently building hands-on cybersecurity skills such as in SIEM tools, network traffic analysis, security monitoring, incident investigation, and Python/SQL automation with a strong focus on continuous learning and practical problem-solving.

-### Objective
+### Professional Statement 🛡️

-> Mechanical Engineering graduate transitioning into Cybersecurity, with a strong interest in SOC operations, security monitoring, and threat analysis.
-I'm passionate about solving complex problems, continuous technical learning, and developing practical cybersecurity skills while engaging on hands-on labs, projects, and real-world simulations.
+>*Driven by curiosity and problem-solving, I am a detail-oriented aspiring cybersecurity analyst with a strong interest in threat detection, security operations, and protecting digital assets.
+Committed to continuous learning and hands-on experience, I enjoy collaborating with diverse teams to help organizations safeguard the confidentiality, integrity, and availability of their systems against threats, risks, and vulnerabilities.*

 ### Currently Learning 🚀
 - Splunk